genneko/freebsd-install-on-zfs/README.md

 ## Configuration parameters
 ### Variables used during system installation process (phase 1)
 __Bold__ is mandatory while the others are optional.

-- __CUSTOM_CONFIG_BASEURL__

-    Web-accessible location of configuration file (.cfg) and optional post-installation scripts (.scp).
-They are automatically downloaded in the phase 2 (post-installation setup).

-- OPTIONAL_SCRIPT_PRE

-    Optional script which is executed at the very beginning of the phase 2.
-Default is none (empty string).

-- OPTIONAL_SCRIPT_BODY

-    Optional script which is executed at the middle of the phase 2.
-Default is none (empty string).

-- OPTIONAL_SCRIPT_POST

-    Optional script which is executed at the end of the phase 2 (thus the end of the installation).
-Default is none (empty string).

 - DISTRIBUTIONS